MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 ## Generate a test crash

 App Center Crashes provides you with an API to generate a test crash for easy testing of the SDK.
 This API checks for debug vs release configurations.
-So you can use only use it when debugging as it won't work for release apps.
+So you can only use it when debugging as it won't work for release apps.

 ```csharp
 Crashes.GenerateTestCrash();